testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Poll until the new desired state (e.g. new DB record) is met - This isn't horrible using the right helpers, just a bit slower and more complicated to write ❌  &nbsp; Subscribe for events from the MQ itself, once a message was conf  ✅&nbsp;
+👀 &nbsp; **Alternatives:** Poll until the new desired state (e.g. new DB record) is met - This isn't horrible using the right helpers, just a bit slower and more complicated to write ❌  &nbsp; Subscribe for events from the MQ itself, once a message was confirmed it's the right time to assert - Not supported by all MQ products and also much slower ❌&nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>